Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 • Screens for emotional concerns, disordered eating behaviours, and low self-esteem

-• Assesses readiness of your child/teen and family to make healthy living changes and/or participate in group program
+• Assesses readiness of your child/teen and family to make healthy living changes and/or participate in group sessions

 • Meets with your family to review assessment results and create a care plan during the feedback appointment

-• Provides short-term mental health care throughout the program to support your family healthy living and mental well-being
+• Provides support for healthy living goal setting and mental well-being

 • Completes the nutrition/healthy living assessment of your child/teen